FREQUENTLY ASKED QUESTIONS

 Q: How will Pickleball Clubhouse work - do I just show up and play?

 A: The Pickleball Clubhouse offers access to both visitors and members who enjoy preferred access and discounts.
 We offer predictable play in a climate controlled environment, on premium courts with a proper surface, spacing, lighting, and noise reduction.
+You can join us for an open play format, a programmed skill based event or your own private court reservation.

 Q: What if I don't have a DUPR rating, but want to play in skill-based events?